 Tender.
 Loving.
 Care.
 We could all use a little more of that.
 I apply this to other people in my life, but I need to start applying to myself as well.

-After about two years, I started going back to eating how I normally would have before I started dieting.
+After about two years, I started going back to eating how I usually would have before I started dieting.
 Going forward to now, I have now gained back all the weight and lost most of the muscle I had gained.
-This wouldn’t be as big of a deal if I wasn’t diabetic.
+This wouldn’t be as big of a deal if I weren’t diabetic.
 Now I’m having to reexamine everything I eat and how much I

 I hope that I can find a way to eat and live healthier with diabetes.
 I can blame being poor or being busy for the way my health is, but at some point, I need to make some sort of change.
 Tender.
 Loving.
 Care.
 That’s what I want to apply to my life.